 Top five movies you can watch on the UK Netflix today

-Although you could use a Netflix VPN and access the latest offerings in the rich US Netflix library, there are plenty of good titles in the Netflix’s UK library too, that can make for a delightful watch on any given day – as well as allowing you to make the most out of your subscription!
+There are plenty of good titles in the Netflix’s UK library too, that can make for a delightful watch on any given day – as well as allowing you to make the most out of your subscription!
 Let’s acquaint you with the top five movies you can watch on the UK Netflix today.

 Unlike as it may appear, this isn’t a movie about heavily-tattooed baristas trying to make their mark in the Brooklyn’s poetry scene.
 This film from John Crowley shows you the New York borough during its formative stages when a large number of post-war Irish immigrants transformed the city forever.
 It takes you through the journey of a young Irish girl and tells her intensely personal story wherein she gets caught between different romances and cultures.
 You are shown the experiences of immigrants with a great deal of humour and charm.
 And there is not one barista in sight!